sharovik/devbot/documentation/events.md

 	//EventVersion the version of the event
 	EventVersion = "1.0.1"

+    helpMessage = "Ask me `who are you?` and you will see the answer."

     //The migrations folder, which can be used for event installation or for event update migrationDirectoryPath = "./events/example/migrations"